Star Wars Universe Roleplaying Game

 Unconsciousness & Death

 At 0 HP, you fall Unconscious.
-While unconscious, you're at extreme risk unless stabilized.
+While Unconscious, you are at extreme risk unless stabilized.

 Death Saving Throws: